MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 3. Update storage and drive firmware if necessary.
    Ensure the latest Windows Updates are installed on all nodes.
 You can get the latest updates for Windows Server 2016 from [Windows 10 and Windows Server 2016 update history](https://aka.ms/update2016) and for Windows Server 2019 from [Windows 10 and Windows Server 2019 update history](https://support.microsoft.com/help/4464619).
 4. Update network adapter drivers and firmware.
-5. Run cluster validation and review the Storage Space Direct section, ensure the drives that will used for the cache are reported correctly and no errors.
+5. Run cluster validation and review the Storage Space Direct section, ensure the drives that will be used for the cache are reported correctly and with no errors.

 If you're still having issues, review the scenarios below.